 Definitely best for toddlers, preschoolers and the younger child.

-written about 10 years ago
+written over 10 years ago

 The new playground at Jones Park is an absolute treat for children and adults alike.
 The best view of the beautifully-landscaped area is from the 4-metre high climbing frame.
 From this vantage point one can watch children swinging on swings, driving diggers in the sheltered sandpit, leaping across giant stepping-stones, making mushroom music and jumping on accordion tyres.
 Climbers can also clamber up the rope ladder, stairs or climbing wall to reach to top of the fort and then zoom down the slide or firemenâ€™s pole.